sanjitchitturi/shard/README.md

 - Memory blocks: Compressed historical conversations
 - Automatic pruning based on importance

-## Future Enhancements

-- Integration with production embedding models
-- Abstractive summarization using small language models
-- Graph-based memory for relational knowledge
-- Multi-turn context optimization
-- Real-time adaptation of importance weights

-## Contributing

-This is a prototype demonstration.
-For production use:
-1. Replace hash-based embeddings with proper models
-2. Add persistent storage layer
-3. Implement distributed memory for multi-user scenarios
-4. Add fine-grained access control

-## License

-MIT License - Feel free to use and modify for your projects.

 ---

 SHARD proves that intelligent context management can extend effective conversation length by 3-5x while maintaining high retrieval accuracy and processing speed.